Billy Hamilton (baseball, born 1990): Minor leagues

+Major leagues

 The Reds promoted Hamilton to the major leagues on September 2, 2013, and made his debut on September 3 against the St. Louis Cardinals as a pinch runner for Ryan Ludwick.
 He stole second base off Yadier Molina, and came around to score on a Todd Frazier double.
 Hamilton appeared in four major league games as a pinch runner until September 10 when, in the seventh inning, he replaced Shin-Soo Choo in center field and also made his batting debut, going 0-for-2 in a loss at home to the Chicago Cubs.

 Hamilton made his first start on September 18, 2013, in a Reds road win over the Houston Astros.
 Playing center field and batting ninth, in his first at-bat of the game he notched his first Major League hit, a second-inning double to left field off Astros' starter Brad Peacock, and later got his first run batted in, driving in Todd Frazier with an infield single.
 For the game (which went 13 innings), Hamilton reached base five times, going 3-for-4 with two walks, two runs scored, one RBI, and four stolen bases in four attempts off four pitchers.
-Hamilton became the first Major League player since 1920 to steal four bases in his first Major League start.
+Hamilton became the first major league player since 1920 to steal four bases in his first MLB start.
 In his first 10 times on base, he stole nine bases and scored six runs.
 He was successful in his first 13 steal attempts, before being thrown out on his 14th attempt.